 - Any manual adjustments and consolidations of group returns in spreadsheets.

-The digital links between the VAT software packages used need to be in place before the business’s first VAT period after the 1st of April 2021.
+The digital links between the software packages used need to be in place before the business’s first VAT period after the 1st of April 2022.

 For more information

-Click here for the Government’s Step by Step guide for Making Tax Digital for VAT.
+Click here for the Government’s support and guidance for Making Tax Digital for VAT.

 The latest cumulative update for all supported NAV Versions (2015/2016/2017/2018) and Business Central includes Making Tax Digital functionality/extensions.
 If you haven’t had them applied yet, TVision is still able to apply the MTD functionality/extensions to supported versions.
 For non-supported versions (2013 R2 and previous), we have created a Making Tax Digital software add-on.
-For more information, contact TVision on 01483 751888 or click here.
+For more information, contact TVision on 01483 751888 or click here for our contact form.